-Selfies have a rep for being pretty casual.
+Selfies are known for being a pretty casual art form.
 There’s nothing wrong with snapping an I-woke-up-like-this selfie to share on Instagram, but what if you want to take things to the next level?

 1 - Invest in good equipment

-Portrait selfies are different from normal selfies largely because they’re hands-free.
-That means you need the right equipment to take a good selfie.
+Portrait selfies are different from other selfies largely because they’re hands-free.
+That means you need the right equipment to take a good selfie (rather than stretching out your arm in front of your face while holding a phone).

 At a minimum, we recommend a tripod and a remote.
 The tripod will let you set up just about anywhere without straining your arm or dropping your phone (yikes).